 Both pigment-based and dye-based black inks have advantages.
 In general, dye-based inks create a more brilliant color than pigmented black inks and are less expensive, but they tend to degrade or fade over time.

-Pigment-based inks have superior binding ability, but their color can look a little lighter than a dye-based black.
+Pigment-based inks have superior binding ability, but their color looks slightly lighter than dye-based black.
 Pigment inks are typically more expensive than dye inks, as well.
 For specific substrates, pigment-based black inks are the only practical options.
-For example, ceramics exclusively rely on pigmented inks because of the adhesive properties.
+For example, ceramics exclusively rely on pigmented inks because of their adhesive properties.

 The steps to creating a black ink

 When creating black ink, most ink chemists begin by asking the right questions.
-The ink manufacturer will want to know precisely on what substrate the ink will be printed, in what environment the final printed piece will exist, and the expected production cycle.
+The ink manufacturer will want to know precisely what substrate the ink will be printed on, the environment of the final printed piece, and the expected production cycle.

 Color and performance tests allow for small adjustments to a formulation until the black ink is perfected.
 It’s chemical and technical expertise like this that enables ink manufacturers to find expert solutions to unique inkjet printing needs.